Back to the future 2

 Remember too that the employee’s reason for wanting to work at home is not relevant to your considerations – the focus is on the impact to the business.

 Employers may also have to deal with those who continue to be fearful of the covid risk.
-Much has been talked about of the right for employees to refuse to attend work if they have a reasonable belief that their health will be endangered by doing so.
+Much has been talked about of the right for employees to refuse to attend work if they have a reasonable belief that their health will be endangered by doing so, and that in those circumstances, they may remain at home on full pay.

-However, if the employer has taken all reasonable measures to minimise the risk of covid transmission and has clearly communicated this to its staff, this reduces the chances of the employee being able to argue successfully that their belief in the danger posed is reasonable.
+However, this line of argument can be given very short shrift if the employer has taken reasonable measures to minimise the risk of covid transmission and has clearly communicated this to its staff.
+In doing so, this reduces the chances of the employee being able to argue successfully that their belief in the danger posed is reasonable.

 Can you insist on mandatory vaccinations before allowing people to return?
 Probably not, except in very limited circumstances.